imAsparky/django-tag-fields/docs/external_apps.rst

 External Applications
 =====================

-In addition to the features included in ``django-taggit`` directly, there are a number of external applications which provide additional features that may be of interest.
+In addition to the features included in ``django-tag-fields`` directly, there are a number of external applications which provide additional features that may be of interest.